-4.1.7 North facing slopes
+North facing slopes

-The objective of revegetation on north facing slopes is to facilitate the establishment of White spruce coniferous forests.
+The objective of revegetation on north facing slopes is to facilitate the establishment of mixedwood forests (deciduous and coniferous tree species).
 This will be achieved by:

-- Create naturally shaped landscapes that match the surrounding topography of the surrounding south aspect slopes. - Leaving the surface rough and loose. - Woody debris will be scattered on the surface at densities of 100 m3/ha. - Hydro seeding with Sitka alder seed - Planting White spruce seedlings on a 2.5 m grid.
+- Creating naturally shaped landscapes that match the surrounding topography of the surrounding south aspect slopes. - The surface will be scarified. - Woody debris will be scattered on the surface at densities of 100 m3/ha. - Planting with regionally appropriate trees and shrubs.